fitnr/osm-tiny-maps/README.md

 #### Geometries

-OpenStreetMap geometries come in three flavors: `points`, `lines`, and `multipolygons` (This is a gross over-simplification).
-By default, osm-tiny-maps processes only lines.
-To include points or multipolygons, use the `GEOMETRY` variable:
+OpenStreetMap geometries come in three flavors: `points`, `lines`, and `multipolygons` (This is a [gross over-simplification](http://wiki.openstreetmap.org/wiki/Elements)).
+By default, osm-tiny-maps processes lines and multipolygons.
+To change this, use the `GEOMETRY` variable:

 ```bash
 # process only multipolygons